io-aero/io-avstats/docs/how_to_add_ntsb_accident_files.md

 # How to add NTSB accident files

-Aviation accident data provided by NTSB can be found at the following [website](https://www.ntsb.gov/safety/data/Pages/Data_Stats.aspx){:target="_blank"} under **Downloadable data sets**:
+Aviation accident data provided by **NTSB** can be found at the following [website](https://www.ntsb.gov/safety/data/Pages/Data_Stats.aspx){:target="_blank"} under **Downloadable data sets**:

 <kbd>![](img/how_to_add_ntsb_01.png)</kbd>

+**NTSB** provides update databases every month on the 1st, 8th 15th, and 22nd.
+In addition, an up-to-date **avall** database is provided on the first of every month.

-In the database table **`io_processed_files`** you can find the previously processed files:
+In the database table **`io_processed_files`** you can find the files already processed by **IO-Aero**:

 <kbd>![](img/io_processed_files.png)</kbd>

-Any file can be processed several times with the process described in the following, as long as one processes also afterwards all newer files again.
+Any file provided by **NTSB** can be processed several times with the process described in the following, as long as one processes also afterwards all newer files again.

 All necessary processing steps can be executed with the **`run_io_avstats`** script.
 The script is available in a version for Windows 10 and 11 cmd and for Ubuntu 22.04 bash shell.

 ## 1. Quick reference

+The following processing steps are performed only on the first of each month:

 | No. | Task  | Description                                                    |
 |----:|-------|----------------------------------------------------------------|